skarode96/django-test-backend/README.md

 [![CircleCI](https://circleci.com/gh/skarode96/django-test-backend.svg?style=svg)](https://circleci.com/gh/skarode96/django-test-backend)
 ## Differences

-Expressing my authorial rights, some things are a bit different from the tutorial:
+Expressing my authorial rights, some things are a bit different from the tutorial :

 - A `Log in` and `Log out` links on the page header
 - A `Back` link within the *blog-detail* and *blog-edit* pages